Professor Mohammad Jafar Mahallati

 Professor Mahallati’s Response

-Professor Mahallati and his attorney, Gregory Kehoe of the Greenburg Traurig law firm recently wrote separate letters to Arts & Sciences Dean David Kamitsuka denying the allegations.
+Professor Mahallati and the attorney representing him at the time wrote separate letters to Arts & Sciences Dean David Kamitsuka denying the allegations.
 Here are excerpts from both letters:

 From Professor Mahallati: